 Imagine this situation: You have accepted a job proposal from one company but while you were waiting for them to send you the contract, you received another proposal.
 That second proposal is better than the first one and you really would like to work with the second company.
 Is it even legal to decline an accepted job offer?

 Here's another situation: You have been searching for a job and received an offer.
-You accepted the position and started to get ready to work.
-However, at that point you began to realize that you’ve made a huge mistake because the position is not a good fit for your skillset and abilities, or perhaps you got a counteroffer.
+You accepted the position and started getting ready to work.
+However, at that point you realized that you’ve made a huge mistake because the position is not a good fit for your skillset and abilities, or perhaps you got a counteroffer.
 Is it considered inappropriate and rude to change your mind?

 If you find yourself in this position, this article is for you.

 We’ll give you some helpful tips and present useful phrases for speaking with a hiring manager to ensure you do it respectfully and positively.